-Peterborough police report that a man is facing multiple charges after being found with paper-made license plates on his car.
+Peterborough police report that a man is facing multiple charges after being found with paper-made license plates on his vehicle.

-On January 10, at about 10:15 a. m., officers stopped a vehicle on Romaine Street near Park Street when the plate number matched a different car from Mississauga.
+According to the police, on January 10, at about 10:15 a. m., officers pulled over a car on Romaine Street near Park Street because the plate number matched a different vehicle from Mississauga.

-The officers found that the plates were actually printed on paper and held in a plastic sleeve secured with packing tape.
+The officers discovered that the plates were printed on paper and held in a plastic sleeve with packing tape.

-A 45-year-old driver was charged under the Highway Traffic Act for offenses like using an unauthorized plate for the vehicle and not applying for a permit after becoming an owner.
-He was also charged for lacking insurance.
+A 45-year-old driver was charged under the Highway Traffic Act for violations like using an unauthorized plate and failing to apply for ownership permits.
+He also faced charges for not having insurance.

-The paper plates were taken by police who later shared images of them with blurred-out license plate numbers.
-The driver has been given a court date set for late March.
+The paper plates were confiscated, and police released photos of them with license plate numbers blurred out.
+The driver has been given a court date for late March.

 Story continues below